Sancires/Sancires/README.md

 Mindless undeclared university student. 👨🏼‍💻

 - 🐮 Current Project: Santopia
-- 🌱 Always looking to collaborate on Java projects.
+- 🌱 Always looking to collaborate on Java or Kotlin projects.
-- 🔭 Languages: Java, HTML, CSS, JavaScript, Go, and a few more.
+- 🔭 Languages: Java, Kotlin, HTML, CSS, JavaScript, Go, and a few more.

 ### Some Stats About Me 📊